What Is Folliculitis and What Does it Have to do With Hair Transplants?

 How Can I Prevent Folliculitis?

-If bacteria, dirt, sweat, occlusive clothing, friction, poorly maintained water, hormones and other blockages usually cause the problem, avoiding these culprits is the key when it comes to preventing future bumps.
+If bacteria, dirt, sweat, occlusive clothing, friction, poorly hygiene, occlusive agents blocking pores, or medications like testosterone are causing the problem, avoiding these culprits is the key when it comes to preventing future bumps.

 To prevent folliculitis from shaving, always use a clean razor blade and shave IN THE DIRECTION of the hair NOT AGAINST it.
 Avoid shaving too close or more often than necessary to minimize chances of follicle irritation.